• Skip to main content

 If you have searched all the reputable places and you have had no luck locating a breed you have your heart set on, be sure to know how to recognize responsible breeders.
 When you buy from a breeder, always ask to meet the parents or at least the mother of the litter and ask to see where the puppies live.

-Rule of thumb-never agree to meet at off-site locations or buying a puppy sight unseen to be shipped to you.
+Rule of thumb-never agree to meet at off-site locations or buy a puppy sight unseen to be shipped to you.

 Are Online Sellers Regulated?